maximus-ms/goit-algo-hw-10/README.md

 So, our graph is
 ![f(x) = x^2 + 1  [0..2]](./Figure_1.png)

-And we have results from an analytical method ```quad``` from ```SciPy``` module and from the Monte Carlo method:
+And we have results from function ```quad``` from ```SciPy``` module and from the Monte Carlo method:
 ```
 SciPy quad calculation:  4.666666666666667
-Monte Carlo calculation: 4.6701999999999995
+Monte Carlo calculation: 4.699999999999999
 ```
 ### Conclusions
 As we can see the Monte Carlo method is quite accurate and can be used for some complicated functions.
+We have to remember than an accuracy of Monte Carlo method is very depend on number of points and number of iterations (calculations).
+It is very important to note that we have to use linear distribution for random points generation.